 Often, the organizations that offer awards (Angie’s List, Housecall Pro) and certificates have badges you can show on your website.

-Even better if you tell your customer how you earned the badge, and why it matters for them.
+Even better if you tell your customer how you earned the badge and why it matters.

 Again, use these badges to tell a story about your company.